Kotlin/KEEP/proposals/context-parameters.md

 }
 ```

-we want to let users call `raise` whenever `Raise<E>` is in scope, without having to mention the context parameter, but ensuring that the corresponding value is part of the context.
+the authors of the API want to let users call `raise` whenever `Raise<E>` is in scope, without having to mention the context parameter, but ensuring that the corresponding value is part of the context.

 ```kotlin
 context(_: Raise<E>) fun <E, A> Either<E, A>.bind(): A =